soleil-ica/Lima-tango-cpp/doc/Lambda/lambda.rst

 ======================= ========== ========== ==============================================================================================
 Attribute name          Read/Write Type       Description
 ======================= ========== ========== ==============================================================================================
-configFilesPath         R          String     Path of configuration files. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
+configFile              R          String     Configuration file used to initialize the detector. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
 (Older detector firmware might not support this command.
 In this case, a value of 0.0 is returned).